CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 <center><img src="./Images/theAnsatzer.png" width="400"></center>

+#### Business Model

+We develop novel quantum/classic  algorithms and methods for the design and benchmarkings of differents  molecules on our hybrid computing powered platform.
+We license our models  and methods, giving our clients the opportunity to assure them that when using our tool according to their problem we can find the best combination of finding the answer and in the shortest possible time.

 ### Our Solution for different molecules

 In this section, we show the solution of VQE with our special ansatz for two different cases H<sub>2 and BeH<sub>2.
 The TTN is compared against a strongly correlating layer ansatz STL.
 Here, it can be seen that our model improves the results for the STL ansatz.